Skip to main content

 Substance use occurs along a continuum from helpful to harmful, and what is observed in public spaces is only one aspect of substance use in a community.
 A holistic response should therefore focus on the entire spectrum of substance use, including promotion of physical, social, and emotional well-being of all community members.
 Action on the social determinants of health is essential as a complement to programs that focus specifically on prevention and treatment of mental health and substance use concerns.

-Build relationships to address substance use in health promoting ways
+Build relationships with key community partners to address substance use in health promoting ways

-Local governments and health authorities can continue to build their relationships with each other on these topics.
+Local governments, health authorities, and other partners can continue to build their relationships with each other on these topics.
 Within the health authorities there are a number of staff positions that can help, including regional harm reduction coordinators, decriminalization leads, and Medical Health Officers.

 Community organizations serving people who use substances are also important resources.
 Communities that have been hardest hit by the overdose crisis may also have Community Actions Teams that bring together partners to provide focused, action-oriented strategies to address the overdose crisis at the local level.
 The Community Action Initiative shares information and lessons from these teams.